 The concept of pensions tax relief was first introduced in the Finance Act of 1921.
 Then, as now, it’s an incentive to save today for our retirement tomorrow.
-In short, it means money that would have otherwise gone to the taxman instead supports your pension.
+In short, it means money that would have otherwise been paid as tax instead supports your pension.

 And it’s a big boost.
 It’s estimated that the government foregoes approximately £40 billion every year by allowing this money to be channelled towards supporting employer and employee pension contributions 1.

 Of course, tax rules are subject to change and depend on your personal circumstances.
 The tax relief you get on what you pay into your pension depends on a few things: the type of pension; how much you pay in; your highest marginal rate of income tax; and where in the UK you live.

 What does it mean for you?

 The figures here are based on 2021/22 tax rates if you live in England, Wales or Northern Ireland (tax rates in Scotland are slightly different, but the same principles apply).
 They also assume you have a ‘defined contribution’ pension, that is, its value depends on how much is paid into it, how its investments perform, and the charges that apply.